 B. Context of Related Passages

 Variants on the words in 34:6–7 recur through the OT (Barker; Barriocanal, “Tensión”; Fishbane).
+I guess you will want to remove the bullet points from what follows but it would require more revision to turn them into prose.
+Maybe they can stay as they are without the bullet points.
+If not, ask me to rework the paragraph

 Yahweh, long-tempered and big in commitment, carrying waywardness and rebellion but he certainly does not acquit, visiting parents waywardness on children, on thirds and on fourths.
 (Num 14:18)